Shooting stars summer camp

-Children need to arrive between 7:45-8:30am and must be picked between 3:00-3:15 pm, unless you have signed up for aftercare.
-The check-in (drop-off) area for the camp will be through our main entrance.
-The pick-up area will be in our lower parking lot at our blue playground door through the yellow gates.
+Children need to arrive between 7:45-8:30am and must be picked between 3:00-3:15 pm.
+The check-in (drop-off) area for the camp as well as pick (dismissal) will be through our main entrance.
 For campers who are late: they are to report to this door, contact a camp director, and must be accompanied by a parent for drop-off.

 Late Pick-Up Policy: